4min/resume/ilya_fomin_cv.md

 ### ILYA FOMIN
 fomin@fom.info / (408) 239-3973 / [linkedin.com/in/fominfo](https://linkedin.com/in/fominfo)

-Passionate and product-forward engineering leader with over 15 years of management experience across a diverse set of domains and industries.
+Business-forward engineering leader with over 15 years of management experience across a diverse set of domains and industries.

 #### EMPLOYMENT